DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Information exchange protocol based on direction entropy

-After the end of round $t$, we calculate the direction entropy difference of player $P_i\in\textbf{P}(i\in{1,2})$.
-We use the direction entropy difference to indicate the change of the direction entropy value of the participants after a round of exchange of information, which can help the participants to understand each other better in the subsequent exchange process.
-Setting $P_i$'s direction entropy at round $t-1$ be $(dir_{i}^{t-1})$, and after the $t$-th round of exchange, $P_i$'s direction entropy is $(dir_{i}^{t})$.
-The direction entropy difference of $P_i$ is:
+After the end of round $t$, we calculate the direction entropy difference of player $P_i$.
+We use the direction entropy difference to indicate the change of the direction entropy value of the players after a round of exchange of information, which can help the players to understand each other better in the subsequent exchange process.
+We assume that the player's direction entropy at round $t-1$ is $H(dir_{t-1})$, and after the $t$-th round of exchange, $P_i$'s direction entropy is $H(dir_{t})$.
+There are the following computations:

-According to formula \ref{equ6} above, we know that we get the following situation.
+According to formula \ref{equ6} above,ru1suanfa1 we get the following two cases:

-(1) $H_{P_1}(dir>0)$ indicates that the direction entropy of $P_i$ in the $t$-th round is greater than the direction entropy of the $t-1$ round.
+Case 1: $\Delta H_{P_i}(dir>0)$ indicates that the direction entropy of $P_i$ in the $t$-th round is greater than the direction entropy of the $t-1$ round.

-(2) $H_{P_1}(dir<0)$ means that the direction entropy of in the $t$-th round is less than the direction entropy of the $t-1$ round.
+Case 2: $\Delta H_{P_i}(dir\le0)$ means that the direction entropy of in the $t$-th round is less than the direction entropy of the $t-1$ round.

 After the $t$-th exchange, the direction entropy of $P_i$ is expressed as follows: